A Look Inside the Catalogue

 Right, Lot 89: [Parfumerie Gelle Freres Sylvanis Essence], 1899.
 Sold for $27,500.

-Further highlights include original preparatory sketches for the famous Documents Décoratifs and Figures Décoratifs, as well as ephemera such as chocolate tins, menus, programs and magazine covers.
-Also available is a first edition of Ilsee, Princesse de Tripoli, 1897, written for the actress and muse Sarah Bernhardt.
+Further highlights included original preparatory sketches for the famous Documents Décoratifs and Figures Décoratifs, as well as ephemera such as chocolate tins, menus, programs and magazine covers.
+Also available was a first edition of Ilsee, Princesse de Tripoli, 1897, written for the actress and muse Sarah Bernhardt.

 The posters and graphic items trace the evolution of Mucha’s career, with works from each of the prominent artistic and geographic phases of his life: Paris, New York and Prague.

 Sold for $25,000.